 The Idaho Foodbank's facilities in Meridian, Lewiston, and Pocatello remained fully operational throughout the COVID-19 crisis.
-With the majority of our statewide network of the then 465+ Food Distribution Partners experiencing sharp increases in the need for food assistance, we based our response on four goals:
+With the majority of our statewide network of the then 465+ Food Distribution Partners - schools, food pantries, senior centers, feeding sites, shelters, mobile pantries, and churches - experiencing sharp increases in the need for food assistance, we based our response on four goals:

-- 1. Increase our distribution of food assistance by 30%. - 2.
-Keep our Food Distribution Partners and School Pantries stocked and open. - 3.
-Adapt our direct service programs to meet social distancing guidelines. - 4.
-Adapt our volunteer program to meet social distancing guidelines.
+- 1. Increased our distribution of food assistance by 30%. - 2.
+Kept our Food Distribution Partners and School Pantries stocked and open. - 3.
+Adapted our direct service programs to meet social distancing guidelines. - 4.
+Adapted our volunteer program to meet social distancing guidelines.